iamAlinaaa/food-delivery-fullstack/README.md

 # food-delivery-fullstack
 Project has been done at Advanced level of difficulty.
-Technologies : React, Node.js, Express and MongoDB
+Technologies : React, Node.js, Express and MongoDB This repository contains files for localhost.
+Deployed version has been done with usage of my another repositories of this app

 ***
 TO RUN DEPLOYED version go to: